Skip to search Skip to content

 Signature Capture

 The signature capture allows users to input their signature by signing on the screen.
 The signature is captured and saved in the backend with a watermark.
-Example of signature capture components on iPhone (left) and iPad (right) Usage Signature Capture is intended for users to authorize workflows when they sign while using this feature.
-Some [...]
+Example of signature capture components in compact width (left) and regular width (right) Usage Signature capture is intended for users to authorize workflows when they sign while using this [...]

 Category: UI Components